MetaLex-Tech/RicardianTriplerDoubleTokenLeXscroW/registry-contracts/README.md

 Different versions may have different `AgreementDetails` structs.
 All `RicardianTriplerDoubleTokenLexscrow` and `AgreementFactory` contracts will include a `version()` method that can be used to infer the `AgreementDetails` structure.

-# Deployment
+## Deployment

-The Double Token LeXscroW Registry will be deployed using the deterministic deployment proxy described here: https://github.com/Arachnid/deterministic-deployment-proxy, which is built into Foundry by default.
+The Double Token LeXscroW Registry may be deployed using the deterministic deployment proxy described here: https://github.com/Arachnid/deterministic-deployment-proxy, which is built into Foundry by default.

 To deploy the registry to an EVM-compatible chain where it is not currently deployed: